thestackshack/services-stack-cicd/README.md

 Production builds are pushed manually by updating the Infrastructure.

-Build notifications and Deployment notifications are sent either as an email, sms message, and/or Slack message.
+Build notifications and Deployment notifications are sent either as an email, a sms message, and/or a Slack message.

 ## Architecture
 [![](architecture.png)](architecture.png)